-Wharton has unveiled their essay questions for the 2019-20 MBA application season, and they remain unchanged from last year, except that the word count for the second essay was reduced by 100 words.
+Wharton has unveiled their essay questions for the 2020-21 MBA application season, and they replaced one essay from last year.
 As a Wharton alum, I wanted to share my tips on creating an essay set that will impress your readers on the Wharton Admissions Committee:

 Essay 1: What do you hope to gain professionally from the Wharton MBA?
 (500 words)

 The prompt for Wharton Essay 1 has appeared on the school’s application in one form or another for several years now.
-MBA Prep School published some advice on this essay in our post two seasons ago, and I will add to that.
 Firstly, you should communicate a clear narrative arc in this essay.
 The arc begins with the path you have taken in your career so far, but your goal should be to devote the majority of your essay to a discussion of where you imagine yourself going and how Wharton will propel you there.

 Wharton wants to understand your overarching career goals – the “big picture” of where you want to go in your career in the long term.
 At the same time, they want to get a sense of where you imagine yourself immediately post-MBA.
 Whereas you can and should dream big on your long-term goals, your post-MBA career plans must appear realistic and achievable.
 Moreover, you are going to be in a stronger position in an admissions officer’s eyes if the field you want to enter is one in which Wharton has historically excelled in placing students (e.g., finance) or is growing its footprint (e.g., tech, entrepreneurship).